plengauer/bash-ai/README.md

 This project translates textual input (english or other languages), translates them into runnable bash commands and executes them right away.
 It aims at making googling and stackoverflow-ing commands as well as reading exhaustive help messages and man pages obsolete and speed up whatever task needs to be accomplished by avoiding a context switch.
 You don't know how to do something in a terminal?
 Just express in natural language what you want to accomplish and let bash-ai do the rest.

 ```
-ubuntu@hostname:~$ bash-ai print the alphabet in order
+ubuntu@hostname:~$ ai print the alphabet in order
 echo {a..z}
 a b c d e f g h i j k l m n o p q r s t u v w x y z
 ```

 ```
-ubuntu@hostname:~$ bash-ai i want a list of all installed packages that have the string "ai" in their name
+ubuntu@hostname:~$ ai i want a list of all installed packages that have the string "ai" in their name
 dpkg --get-selections | grep -i "ai"
 bash-ai                                         install
 containerd                                      deinstall